KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Evidence:**

-User SavageCabbage tested out trying to perform the ARCC tech with Ganyu’s Frostflake Arrow, which resulted in the arrow reverting back to a non-elemental aimed shot, meaning that it is not possible to perform the ARCC tech with Ganyu’s charged shot.
+User SavageCabbage tested out trying to perform the ARCC tech with Ganyu’s Frostflake Arrow, which resulted in the arrow reverting back to a non-Elemental aimed shot, meaning that it is not possible to perform the ARCC tech with Ganyu’s charged shot.

 [ARCC tech test](https://youtu.be/0QUL-yOl_CY)